 Although Brambles is a capital-intensive business it generates attractive returns on capital.
 It is difficult for potential competitors to replicate the scale of Brambles' pallet pool and its extensive service centre network.
 Moreover, there is considerable IP in managing the flow of pallets through the supply chain and keeping control of the assets.
 We expect sound growth from Brambles for many years to come as the penetration of pooled pallets continues to increase in developed markets and as modern supply chains are established in emerging markets.

-A first mover advantage is important in establishing network-effect moats in online marketplaces: think of eBay, Amazon or TradeMe.
-Carsales enjoys the first mover advantage in all its markets, making it hard for competition to encroach on its dominance.
-Management have developed a credible track record in replicating their success in the Australian market in their overseas markets.
-Coupled with its increasingly diversified (geographically) earnings base, Carsales is in a strong position to capitalise on a range of attractive growth prospects in the future.
+CAR benefits from a wide network-effect moat across its key markets, making it hard for competition to encroach on its dominance.
+Management has developed a credible track record in replicating CAR’s success in the Australian market in its overseas markets.
+The company is consequently in a strong position to capitalise on a range of attractive growth prospects in the future.

 Commonwealth Bank of Australia (CBA) operates a leading banking franchise in both Australia and New Zealand and has a strong presence in all spheres of retail and business banking.
 CBA has built a very profitable portfolio of assets and positioned itself to benefit from key growth areas in the Australian economy.
 The bank also enjoys an enviable scale advantage in gathering deposits, giving it an important source of stable and low-cost funding.